Skip to content

 • Free Community Build covers 20+ languages (including IaC); commercial editions support 35+ with branch analysis and taint tracking

-• Calendar versioning adopted in 2025 — SonarQube Server 2026.1 is the current Long-Term Active (LTA) release
+• Calendar versioning adopted in 2025 — SonarQube Server 2026.2 (March 2026) is the latest release, with 2026.1 as the Long-Term Active (LTA) release

 • SonarQube Cloud free tier: 50k LOC, 5 users, PR analysis across 30 languages